marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 ### tl;dr:

 - **All projects in a company have a business purpose**, even the one looking more technical.
 We should highlight this impact to get things prioritised.
 This requires effort but is worth doing for a more pleasant day to day and a more future-proof career.
 - **Not all tasks are up for debate**.
-Some things just need to happen in order to build a given piece of software, this is just the way it is.
+Some things just need to happen in order to build a given piece of software, this is just the reality of building a software product.
 Engineers should explain the necessity of said tasks, but should also professionally push back against unreasonable asks.

 ## There are no technical projects